realestatepilot/argocd-customtooling/README.md

 This repo offers a solution.
 Sops can be used also with Vault Transit Encryption Engine.
 Team Members get a personal account (token) to this engine.
 Argo Repo Server can use to decrypt sops based files with an other token.
 Due the seperate authentification if a team member get´s lost, trust is no longer a problem.

 ## Content
-Repo contains custom Docker to replace Docker from https://hub.docker.com/r/argoproj/argocd.
+Repo contains custom init container to place this in your deployment of https://hub.docker.com/r/argoproj/argocd.

 New Docker Repository location is https://ghcr.io/realestatepilot/argocd-customtooling.